fixmycrypto/FixMyCrypto/README.md

 ### Strongly Recommended

 Provide 1 or more addresses that you are certain belong to this wallet.
-Ideally, you should put the first address that was created by the wallet (address 0).
+Ideally, you should put the first address that was created by the wallet (account 0, index 0).
 If you aren't sure which address is address 0, provide as many addresses as you can.
 Adding more addresses here doesn't slow the search down, in fact it is more likely to speed things up.
 Check your transaction history with exchanges, wallets, e-mail receipts, etc. to find the receive address(es) you used with this wallet.
 If you don't know ANY of your addresses, please see below for further instructions on using blockchain search mode.

 In the case of Ethereum, only one address (index 0) is typically used because the same address is used for every transaction on the same account.